psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 };
 {% endhighlight %}
 The problem is solved, but the cost is a lot of code duplication.
-As you can see, the only real difference between specialisation and primary template is `Cleanup` method.
+As you can see, the only real difference between specialised and primary template is `Cleanup` method.
 Let's leave our `Handle` class definition as is and define specialisation for `Cleanup` member function instead:
 {% highlight c++ %}